nwalters512/dotfiles/README.md

 * Sets `zsh` as the default shell

 ## Usage
 This repository should be cloned to `~/.dotfiles`.
-Then, run the included `install.sh` script to set everything up.
+Then, run the included `bootstrap.sh` script to set everything up.

 A nice one-liner to get started quickly: